I accidentally designed a car

 Obligatory teaser shots first of course.

-Yes, the paint and carbon finishes are too perfect.
+Yes, the bodywork surfaces and paint finishes are too perfect.
 But after 2 weeks of working on this car design that ended up being a project in its own right, details like these would have been taking the distraction too far...

 For the outdoor shots, some good old-fashioned British weather seemed most appropriate.